ppiotr191/blackjack/README.md

 # Blackjack
-This game is simplified version Black Jack game.
-Application also included multilanguage module and short keys.
+This game is simplified version of Black Jack game.
+Application also includes multilanguage module and short keys.

 # Technology
 - Webpack